apptainer/apptainer/.github/ISSUE_TEMPLATE.md

 ```

-### How did you install Singularity
+### How did you install Apptainer

-Write here how you installed Singularity.
+Write here how you installed Apptainer.
 Eg. RPM, source.